 Please observe that the attendance requirements must be fulfilled in order to sit for Module 6 examinations.

-Two examinations are carried out during module 6:
+Two examinations are held during Module 6:

 - An objective structured clinical examination (OSCE) in paediatrics, obstetrics/gynaecology and pathology.